raphslalom/ds-vm/slalomdsvm/readme.md

 1. Ssh into the VM (see section `Managing the VM` below).

-2. To start the notebook server, run:
+2. To start Jupyter notebook server, run:

   ```bash
   jupyter notebook
   ```
+ Jupyter notebook server will be running in `/home/vagrant`, you will be able to access this location (on the VM) and everything in it from the Jupyter "file browser".

-3. Open Jupyter in you web browser at [http://slalomdsvm:8888/](http://slalomdsvm:8888/).
+3. Open the Jupyter UI in you web browser at [http://slalomdsvm:8888/](http://slalomdsvm:8888/).

-4. Open the example notebook located on the VM at `/home/vagrant/examples/pyspark.ipynb` or create a new one (click `New` > `Python3`).
+4. Open the example notebook located on the VM at `examples/earth_temp-slalomdsvm.ipynb` or create a new one (click `New` > `Python3`).

 5. Edit your notebook, to use pyspark, use this code in your notebook: